Ranchos of California: Disintegration

 The rancheros became land-rich and cash-poor, and the burden of attempting to defend their claims was often financially overwhelming.
 Grantees lost their lands as a result of mortgage default, payment of attorney fees, or payment of other personal debts.
 Land was also lost as a result of fraud.
-A sharp decline in cattle prices, the floods of 1861–1862, and droughts of 1863–1864 also forced many of the overextended rancheros to sell their properties to Americans.
+A sharp decline in cattle prices, the Great Flood of 1862, and droughts of 1863–1864 also forced many of the overextended rancheros to sell their properties to Americans.
 They often quickly subdivided the land and sold it to new settlers, who began farming individual plots.

 A shift in the economic dominance of grain farming over cattle raising was marked by the passage of the California "No-Fence Law" of 1874.
 This repealed the Trespass Act of 1850, which had required farmers to protect their planted fields from free-ranging cattle.
 The repeal of the Trespass Act required that ranchers fence stock in, rather than farmers fencing cattle out.
 The ranchers were faced with either the high expense of fencing large grazing tracts or selling their cattle at ruinous prices.